諺語 · a single proverb

 What does 物極必反 (wù jí bì fǎn) mean?

 物極必反 (wù jí bì fǎn) is a four-character classical idiom (chéngyǔ 成語).
-Word for word it reads "when a thing reaches its extreme, it reverses."
-In use it means: Anything pushed to its limit turns into its opposite.
-You reach for it when you want that idea in one breath, and the Metal note it carries is why we hand it to those born in the Year of the Monkey.
+Word for word it reads "things reach extreme, must reverse."
+In use it means: Anything taken to its extreme will reverse; excess always turns against itself.
+You reach for it when you want that idea in one breath, and the Metal note it carries is why we hand it to those born in the Year of the Dragon.

 The reading